tarwn/lessthandot-hugo/blogs/content/posts/2010-01-13-find-out-what-percent-of-the-log-is-bein-2008.md

 tempdb              50
 msdb                5</pre>

-Notice that I filtered out the total with this clause _and instance_name <> &#8216;_Total'_ The total number doesn't really make sense for that query.
+Notice that I filtered out the total with this clause _and instance_name <> '_Total'_ The total number doesn't really make sense for that query.

 Now let's take a look at another query.
 What if I want to know the size in KB for each log size and also for all of them combined?
 Here is the query for that.